 Research Assistant at WPI

 Time: May 2018 - Current

 Advisor: Craig Shue

 4. Yu Liu, Craig A. Shue,

-"Beyond the VPN: Practical Client Identity in an Internet with Widespread IP Address Sharing," Local Computer Networks (LCN), 2020, Sydney, Australia
+"Beyond the VPN: Practical Client Identity in an Internet with Widespread IP Address Sharing," IEEE Conference on Local Computer Networks (LCN), 2020, Sydney, Australia

 To support remote employees, organizations often use virtual private networks (VPNs) to provide confidential and